Is Possible to Demolish a House if It Has a Mortgage?

 The best thing to do is to consult with your mortgage as this is important that they know that you are demolishing your house.

 The lender or the bank has an interest in your property so you can not demolish that property without them knowing or obtaining their consent.

 Financing the demolition of your house will be a long and complicated process as you need to figure out the cost of your property, the cost of the whole complete demolition process and you need to obtain long-term mortgage financing.

 Unless you are sitting on a pile of wealth and have more than enough money to go around, you will be needing money to finance the tearing down of your house.

-Some options are using the money from the sale of your old house and you can buy the tear down property based from the sale.
+Some options are using the money from the sale of your old house and you can buy the tear-down property-based on the sale.

-The cost of a demolition is influenced by various factors such as the size of the house and where your house is located.
+The labor costs of demolition are influenced by various factors such as the size of the house and where your house is located.

 You can be expected to shell out between $8,000- $20,000.
 You can also recycle what is left of the structure such as any concrete for future use.

 More from Big Easy Demolition

 Big Easy Demolition is a licensed and insured company providing demolition services for both homes and businesses.